QuantumEntangledAndy/neolink/README.md

   pir status
 - `/status/motion` Contains the motion detection alarm status. `on` for motion and `off` for still, only published when `enable_moton` is true in the config
+- `/status/visitor` Contains the visitor detection status, which occurs when a doorbell is pressed.
+- `/status/ai` Contains the ai detection status, which occurs when a the camera's internal ai detects something.
+The value is `person/car/other`
+- `/status/ai/person` Contains the ai detection status of the last person, which occurs when a the camera's internal ai detects a person.
+- `/status/ai/car` Contains the ai detection status of the last car, which occurs when a the camera's internal ai detects a car.
+- `/status/ai/other` Contains the ai detection status from the camera, which occurs when a the camera's internal ai detects something.

+  (This is a placeholder until I can fiquire out everything that the camera can detect.
+If you have list for me please open an issue with it, I don't have a cam with AI to check myself)
 - `/status/ptz/preset` Sent in reply to a `/query/ptz/preset` an XML encoded version of the PTZ presets
 - `/status/preview` a base64 encoded camera image updated every 2s.
 Not